DanielAmes/DanielAmes.github.io/_posts/2024-11-14-grainyieldproject.md

 The remaining parameter $b$ had to be chosen carefully.
 With linearity in mind, the criterion by which we selected the optimal setting of $b$ was the Pearson correlation coefficient of the yield variable and the transformed fertilizer variables, which in this case is equal to the square root of the $R^2$ of an OLS model fit to the two variables.

 ## Grid Search and Final Model
 Because we only had a single variable to optimize, we exhaustively explored the parameter space with a grid search.
 From preliminary visualization, we judged that the likely order of magnitude of the optimal parameter value was between $10^{-3}$ and 1, and so we performed the grid search across $10^4$ equally spaced values from $10^{-3}$ to 1.
-The optimal parameter value that we obtained was $b = 0.0182$, resulting in a correlation coefficient of $r = 0.702$.
+The optimal parameter value that we obtained was $b = 0.0182$, resulting in a correlation coefficient of $r = 0.702$ (the code can be found in the appendix).

 ## Clustering Analysis